Observation of Nonlocality Sharing among Three Observers with One Entangled Pair via Optimal Weak Measurement: Abstract

 \section{Abstract}

 Bell nonlocality plays a fundamental role in quantum theory.
 Numerous tests of the Bell inequality have been reported since the ground-breaking discovery of the Bell theorem.
 Up to now, however, most discussions of the Bell scenario have focused on a single pair of entangled particles distributed to only two separated observers.
-Recently, it has been shown surprisingly that multiple observers can share the nonlocality present in a single particle from an entangled pair using the method of weak measurements [Phys.
+Recently, it has been shown surprisingly that multiple observers can share the nonlocality from an entangled pair using the method of weak measurement without post-selection [Phys.
 Rev. Lett. {\bf 114}, 250401 (2015)].
-Here we report an observation of double CHSH-Bell inequality violations for a single pair of entangled photons with strength continuous-tunable optimal weak measurements in photonic system for the first time.
+Here we report an observation of double CHSH-Bell inequality violations for a single pair of entangled photons with strength continuous-tunable optimal weak measurement in a photonic system.
 Our results shed new light on the interplay between nonlocality and quantum measurements and our design of weak measurement protocol may also be significant for important applications such as unbounded randomness certification and quantum steering.